HarshaVardhanJ/docker_files/pwndrop/README.md

 ### `nonroot`, `nonroot-1.0.0`  ![Docker Image Size (tag)](https://img.shields.io/docker/image-size/harshavardhanj/pwndrop/nonroot)  ![MicroBadger Layers (tag)](https://img.shields.io/microbadger/layers/harshavardhanj/pwndrop/nonroot)

-The image with this tag, as the name states, is built with security in mind.
+The images with this tag, as the name states, is built with security in mind.
 The ‘run-as’ user in the container is a non-root user.
 The `pwndrop` process is also started by this user.
 If you prefer running containers which run processes as non-root users, this is the image for you.
 To use this image, use the `nonroot` tag as follows:

 ```shell
 $ docker run -d --name pwndrop -p 8000:80 -p 8443:443 -v /full/path/to/host/dir:/pwndrop/data harshavardhanj/pwndrop:nonroot